Can you remember your first time?

 But sadly, Ignoring it doesn’t help.
 Because it’s still there.
-Your workers are still injured.
-And the only way you can be good at dealing with these work-related injuries is to know a fair bit of it.
+Workers get injured.
+And the only way you can be good at dealing with these work-related injuries is to know a fair bit about it.

 Why Understanding Musculoskeletal Disorder Is Important

 Very simply, it improves your management.